Table of Contents Hide

 You don’t have the difficulty in eating and cleaning your teeth since you remove your Invisalign.
 This, in turn, brings about a great benefit for flossing and brushing your teeth easily.

-In metal braces, food particle can get trapped between the brackets and wires, which makes cleaning a demanding task.
+In metal braces, food particles can get trapped between the brackets and wires, which makes cleaning a demanding task.
 But with removed Invisalign, you will not experience the limitation of eating or avoiding certain foods.

 Once the Invisalign is taken out from your mouth, you can also take proper care of them by thorough cleaning tasks.
 You can perform what your orthodontist recommends for the maintenance of the aligners in an efficient and much better way.